-With the help of BASH shell and IF command it is possible to find out if file exists or not.
-Generally, this is known as conditional expressions.
-Conditional expressions are used by the [[ compound command and the test and [ builtin commands to test file attributes and perform string and arithmetic comparisons.
-General syntax:
+With the help of BASH shell and IF command, it is possible to find out if a file exists or not on the filesystem.
+A conditional expression (also know as “evaluating expressions”) can be used by [[ compound command and the test ([) builtin commands to test file attributes and perform string and arithmetic comparisons.

 [ parameter FILE ]